nghivo94/casino/README.md

 * Functionality to save and load the game state into/from a file

 ## Implementation
 The project includes some complex algorithms to meet the requirements.
+The project document will include and explain in details the implementation and algorithms used.
+Major algorithms are:

 ### Validating moves
 Each turn, the player always plays one card to the table.
 If the player captures a card or cards, the player put the card played and the card (s) captured in a separate pile.
 If no card is captured, the player plays his or her card on the table face up to be captured later.
 A played card can capture: